loupe-php/loupe/README.md

 ## Performance

-Performance depends on many factors but here are some ballpark numbers based on indexing the [~32k movies fixture by MeiliSearch][MeiliSearch_Movies] and the test files in `bin` of this repository:
+Performance depends on many factors but here are some ballpark numbers based on indexing the [~32k movies fixture][MeiliSearch_Movies] provided by MeiliSearch.

-* Indexing (`php bin/index_performance_test.php`) will take a little over 2min (~230 documents per second)
+* **Indexing** will take a little over **90 seconds** (~350 documents per second)
-* Querying (`php bin/search_performance_test.php`) for `Amakin Dkywalker` with typo tolerance enabled and ordered by relevance finishes in about `120 ms`
+* **Querying** for `Amakin Dkywalker` with typo tolerance and relevance ranking takes about **120 ms**

 Note that anything above 50k documents is probably not a use case for Loupe.
+You can run your own benchmarks using the scripts in the `bin/bench` folder: `index.php` for indexing and `search.php` for searching.
 Please, also read the [Performance](./docs/performance.md) chapter in the docs.
 You may report your own performance measurements and more details in the [respective discussion][Performance_Topic].

 ## Acknowledgement